Skip to main content

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full excavator 500-hour service procedure (PDF-ready).
+See the first part of the excavator 500-hour service procedure below.
+Download the full version above.

 A 500-hour service is the second tier (intermediate) of scheduled preventive maintenance for a tracked hydraulic excavator.
 It is performed every 500 engine hours (or approximately every 8-12 weeks of full-time operation).
 The 500-hour service carries forward all 250-hour tasks (engine oil and filter change, grease points, fluid level checks, basic inspections) and adds more in-depth maintenance: replacing the fuel filter, replacing the outer air filter element, testing coolant concentration, adjusting fan belt tension, replacing hydraulic return and pilot filters, taking a hydraulic oil sample for laboratory analysis, measuring undercarriage wear dimensions, checking valve clearance, load testing the battery, cleaning earth straps, and servicing the A/C system.
 It is typically performed by a qualified mechanic or fitter and takes 3 to 4 hours.